‘Shut Mouth’ Stratagem

 Bombi caught her breath and rubbed her arms nervously.
 She took a few steps back, expecting the runners to descend upon the corpse like hyenas and begin crunching bones.
 Many of them seemed primed to, including Chagrinn, but something stopped them.
 They all looked at Pirate Tessimus, who had a length of furry skin in one hand and her hook embedded in the Haunchlord’s shoulder with the other.
 Carefully, delicately, dexterously, she sliced across the base of the anytaur’s neck and severed it.
 She leapt away, holding the pelt aloft, clearly expecting the corpse to suck her down into its raw red material.
 Several of the remaining runners gasped.

 “Hah!” she shouted in victory.
-Bombi had a feeling she’d just seen the trophy skin strat accomplished.
-She immediately looked for Chagrinn.
+Bombi had a feeling she’d just seen the trophy skin strat accomplished, and so immediately looked for Chagrinn.
 He said he’d never seen it, so the proper way to observe new strats should’ve been illustrated on his face.
 The young runner couldn’t see her mentor, but then he appeared beside her in a flash.
 Without a word he picked Bombi up by one shoulder and by the back of her dress.

 Her duplication ring touched the trophy skin.
 Whether it was the air of recent life, still warm, or the power of Cervidon himself, the pelt did not take well to the duplication.
 The end of it split seven ways and curled like wood shavings, but the pieces wouldn’t separate on their own.
 It was up to the runners to finish it off.
 They swarmed around the two of them, grabbing at the fur and yanking, slashing at it with blades.